Last updated June 2021

 Vacation-spot booking companies can be fantastic resources for travelers who’d rather stay in a home than a hotel.
 But these websites, like so many travel businesses these days, mislead consumers by luring them with per-night prices that don’t reflect the true costs of their stays.

-Look for a rental at Vrbo, HomeAway, and FlipKey, and the sites’ initial search results display per-night prices for properties meeting your parameters.
-You can further filter listings by size, amenities, and more, and sort by price to identify those offering the best value.
-But Checkbook’s researchers found the filterable, sortable prices the websites display are often meaningless.
+Look for a rental using websites such as Airbnb, FlipKey, or Vrbo and it will show you per-night prices for properties meeting your parameters.
+But Checkbook’s researchers found these prices are often meaningless.
 Behind the per-night prices shown lie service fees, cleaning fees, “owner fees,” and other poorly disclosed charges.

 - The $399/night rate for a two-bedroom spot near Times Square in New York caught our eye.
 But many travelers might not notice the final price included charges of $150 for “additional guests,” $100 for “property fees,” a $150 “cleaning fee,” and a $152 “service fee”— adding up to an extra $552.

 - A three-bedroom, two-bath townhouse near Disney World in Orlando seemed like a deal for $209/night—until we clicked a few times to uncover $260 in “owner’s fees” and Vrbo’s $96 service fee, which together increased the cost of our stay by more than 50 percent.